 LGBT-Inclusion is “Gold Standard” for Minnesota Corporate Leadership

-October 16, 2012 by Maureen McCarty, Online Content and Marketing Manager
+October 16, 2012 by Maureen McCarty, HRC Deputy Director of Marketing

 While this November Minnesotans will vote on a ballot initiative banning same-sex marriage, many corporate leaders in the state long ago found LGBT inclusive policies to make pragmatic business sense, according to Lee Schafer.